buddycloud/buddycloud.com/slate/source/includes/_channels.md

 Metadata allows you to describe the channel, set defaults and even apply a location to the channel.

+Metadata is visible for both public and private channels.

 ### Parameters

 Argument            | Editable | Values | Description